Kees-van-der-Oord/NiVerDig/README.md

 ## Example 4: Stimulation pulse synchronized with camera
 This example illustrates how to output a stimulation pulse synchronized with the camera.
 Without synchronization, a manually started application will occur with a random time difference with the camera frame.
 To synchronize it with the camera, NiVerDig delays the trigger until the next camera frame detected.
-Two tasks are defined: the ‘arm’ task is triggered by pushing the button.
-This task ‘arms’ the ‘trig’ task.
-After the ‘trig’ task is armed, it will started by the next camera sync and outputs the stimulation trigger with the specified delay.
-Note that the ‘arm’ task has the automatic arm options set, but the ‘trig’ task not: it should by ‘idle’ and ignore the camera syncs until ‘armed’ by the button.
+Two tasks are defined: the â€˜armâ€™ task is triggered by pushing the button.
+This task â€˜armsâ€™ the â€˜trigâ€™ task.
+After the â€˜trigâ€™ task is armed, it will started by the next camera sync and outputs the stimulation trigger with the specified delay.
+Note that the â€˜armâ€™ task has the automatic arm options set, but the â€˜trigâ€™ task not: it should by â€˜idleâ€™ and ignore the camera syncs until â€˜armedâ€™ by the button.

 ![image](https://user-images.githubusercontent.com/62476661/217347517-8720263c-715d-407b-8b74-52ba228b9915.png)
 ![image](https://user-images.githubusercontent.com/62476661/217347535-4e25077c-7a30-4060-9723-628e618192cb.png)